evdokimovs/frontend-sandbox/README.md

 Firstly, you should demonstrate that application can make calls between users and disabling/enabling audio/video works correctly.

-At the end, your application should be able to make video call with a reviewer.
+At the end, your application (published to [GitHub Pages]) should be able to make video call with a reviewer.